72nd Academy Awards

 The 72nd Academy Awards ceremony, presented by the Academy of Motion Picture Arts and Sciences (AMPAS), honored films released in 1999 and took place on March 26, 2000, at the Shrine Auditorium in Los Angeles, beginning at 5:30 p.m.
 PST / 8:30 p.m.
 EST. During the ceremony, the AMPAS presented Academy Awards (commonly referred to as Oscars) in 23 categories.
 The ceremony, televised in the United States by ABC, was produced by husband-and-wife producing team Richard and Lili Fini Zanuck and was directed by Louis J. Horvitz.
 Actor Billy Crystal hosted the show for the seventh time.
 He first presided over the 62nd ceremony held in 1990 and had last hosted the 70th ceremony held in 1998.
 Three weeks earlier in a ceremony at the Regent Beverly Wilshire Hotel in Beverly Hills, California held on March 4, the Academy Awards for Technical Achievement were presented by host Salma Hayek.

 American Beauty won five awards, including Best Picture.
 Other winners included The Matrix with four awards, The Cider House Rules and Topsy-Turvy with two, and All About My Mother, Boys Don't Cry, Girl, Interrupted, King Gimp, My Mother Dreams the Satan's Disciples in New York, The Old Man and the Sea, One Day in September, The Red Violin, Sleepy Hollow, and Tarzan with one.
 The telecast garnered almost 47 million viewers in the United States.

 Winners and nominees

 The nominees for the 72nd Academy Awards were announced on February 15, 2000, at 5:38 a.m.
 PST (13:38 UTC) at the Samuel Goldwyn Theater in Beverly Hills, California, by Robert Rehme, president of the academy, and the actor Dustin Hoffman.
 American Beauty received the most nominations with eight total; The Cider House Rules and The Insider tied for second with seven nominations each.

 The winners were announced during the awards ceremony on March 26, 2000.
+Due to her 12th nomination, Meryl Streep tied Katharine Hepburn as the performer with most acting nominations.
+At the age of 79, Richard Farnsworth became the oldest male acting nominee in Oscars history.
 Sam Mendes was the sixth person to win Best Director for his directorial debut.
-Best Actor winner Kevin Spacey became the tenth performer to win acting Oscars in both lead and supporting categories.
 By virtue of her father Jon Voight's Best Lead Actor win for 1978's Coming Home, Best Supporting Actress winner Angelina Jolie and Voight became the second father-daughter Oscar acting winners.